MarounGrey-Notes/Tech-Interview-Preparation/Managerial/Managerial Questions/Leadership.md

 ### Describe a time when you had to Dive Deep into a complex problem or project.
 What steps did you take to understand it thoroughly, and what was the outcome?

 ### Tell me about a time when you had to think big and innovate at work, even when faced with limited resources or constraints.
 How did you approach the challenge?

+### How would you resolve a disagreement at a leadership level when leaders have very different approaches on the technology vision/architecture to solve a major company challenge?